 What has really helped me cope with social distancing is all the social connection I am finding online, especially on Zoom.
+This is something I discovered in the spring and it’s still working!
 I am taking personal growth classes, mediation classes and yoga classes.
-These classes are so fun and informative that I would want to take them lockdown order or not.
+These classes are so fun and informative that I would want to take them lock down order or not.
 I have been so inspired that I have started my own online women’s circle for natural health and healing.
 Like my Facebook page to get a notification for our next meeting.
-It's completely free to attend!
+It’s completely free to attend!

-Something else I have started doing is having a morning phone call with a friend.
+Something else I have started doing in the New Year is having a morning phone call with a friend.
 We meditate and do visualizations and affirmations together.
-It gives me such wonderful feeling of abundance and grounding as I start my day.
+It gives me such wonderful feelings of abundance and grounding as I start my day.
 It really helps me get through those hard moments.

 Maybe you can choose a friend to buddy up with for daily check ins?
 It can be inspirational, but don’t forget the power of a good “kvetch” with a friend to vent and rant about how frustrating and scary these times are.
 That helps too!

 We’ve all watched those heartwarming videos of people singing together from their balconies this past spring.
 But even if you don’t have a balcony — or it’s covered in snow — I encourage you to put on your favorite music and sing your heart out as a potent tool for relieving stress.

 The way you breathe when you sing — from deeper down in the belly instead of shallow breaths — helps to stimulates the body’s Vagus nerve.
 Running from the neck to the abdomen, the Vagus nerve integrates our organ function, nervous systems and endocrine systems.
 When the Vagus nerve is activated, it acts as a brake on the “fight or flight” stress reflex, and you feel more relaxed and calm.